The best flea markets, antiques & vintage shops in Bologna

 What to eat

-Santo Stefano Basilica, 7 churches, many religious symbols.
+Santo Stefano Basilica, 7 churches, and many religious symbols.
 The street nearby is called Jerusalem Street.

 Info